LESBAT-HEIG-VD/EcoDynElec/docs/examples/with_python.rst

 The `downloading
 tutorial <https://ecodynelec.readthedocs.io/en/latest/examples/downloading.html>`__
-covers the specificities about how to download the ENTSO-E data or include the download as part of the ``ecodynelec`` pipeline execution.
+covers the specificities about how to download the ENTSO-E data or include the download as part of the EcoDynElec pipeline execution.
-This feature is not triggered per default and ``ecodynelec`` is expecting to find already downloaded ENTSO-E files.
+This feature is not triggered per default and EcoDynElec is expecting to find already downloaded ENTSO-E files.

 Execution
 ---------

-``ecodynelec`` is build out of a myriad of modules that can be used relatively independently, under the condition that inputs data is shaped the correct way.
+EcoDynElec is build out of a myriad of modules that can be used relatively independently, under the condition that inputs data is shaped the correct way.
 Fortunately, the entire pipeline starting from a set of parameters and computing down to the calculation of impact metrics.